sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-classic.md

 #### Step 4: Save the API

 Use the *save* or *create* buttons to save the changes and activate the middleware.

 {{< note success >}}
 **Note**

 For the mock response to be enabled, the endpoint must also be in a list.
 We recommend adding the path to an [allow list]({{< ref "advanced-configuration/transform-traffic/endpoint-designer#allowlist" >}}).
 If this isn't done, then the mock will not be saved when you save your API in the designer.
 {{< /note >}}

 ## Configuring the middleware in Tyk Operator {#tyk-operator}

-The process of configuring a mock response is similar to that defined in section [configuring the middleware in Tyk Classic API definition](#tyk-classic).
+The process of configuring a mock response is similar to that defined in the [configuring the middleware in Tyk Classic API definition](#tyk-classic) section.

 To configure a mock response, you must first add a mock response configuration object to the `extended_paths` section, e.g. one of allow list (`white_list`), block list (`black_list`) or ignore authentication (`ignore`).
 The mock response configuration object has the following properties: